 All Other Fees are fees for services other than audit fees, audit-related fees and tax fees.
-In 2017, the fees were related to financial statement disclosure and technical accounting software licenses.
-In 2016, the fees were related to a technical accounting software license.
+In 2018 and 2017, the fees were related to accounting seminars and financial statement disclosure and technical accounting software licenses.

 Audit Committee Pre-Approval of Audit and Permissible Non-Audit Services of Independent Registered Public Accounting Firm